Chirivella to leave Liverpool and join Nantes

 Chirivella, 23, spent seven years with the Reds after joining as a teenager from hometown club Valencia.

-He was reportedly offered a new five-year deal by the European champions, but the former Spain youth international is said to have rejected those terms in order to seek first-team football elsewhere.
+He was reportedly offered a new five-year deal by the European champion, but the former Spain youth international is said to have rejected those terms in order to seek first-team football elsewhere.

 He will join Nantes on a deal until 2023, having played just 11 times for Liverpool.